Coming from Google DriveOneDriveCore Apps5 min

 If you and a colleague both edit the same file at the same time online, you'll see each other's changes in real-time (colored cursors, just like Google Docs).

 If you both edit it offline and then reconnect, OneDrive creates a copy with your name in the filename (e.g., "Report - John Smith.docx") so nothing is lost.
-You can then merge the changes manually.
+To merge the two versions:

 What Happens If Someone Leaves